Convoy PQ 1: Voyage

 The code prefix PQ was chosen from the initials of Commander Phillip Quellyn Roberts, an operations officer in the Admiralty.
-The convoy consisted of the British merchant ships Atlantic, Blairnevis, Elna II, Harmonic, Gemstone, whose crew refuse to sail until extra blankets were provided, Lorca, River Afton and the fleet oiler, Black Ranger; the Panamanian ship Capira and the Belgian Ville d'Anvers also sailed.
+The convoy consisted of the British merchant ships Atlantic, Blairnevis, Elna II, Harmonic, Gemstone, whose crew refuse to sail until extra blankets were provided, Lorca, River Afton and the fleet oiler, Black Ranger; the Panamanian ship Capira and the Belgian Ville d'Anvers also sailed on 28 September 1941.
 The ships were loaded with raw materials, twenty tanks and 193 crated Hurricane fighter aircraft.